Towards Healthcare Research & Consulting

 Key Takeaways

-• North America dominated the global long read sequencing market in 2024.
+• North America dominated the global long read sequencing market by 43% in 2025.

 • Asia Pacific is expected to be the fastest-growing during the forecast period.

-• By product type, the consumables segment dominated the market in 2024.
+• By product type, the consumables segment dominated the market by 48% share in 2025.

 • By product type, the services segment is estimated to be the fastest growing at a notable CAGR during the forecast period.

-• By technology type, the nanopore sequencing segment dominated the market in 2024.
+• By technology type, the nanopore sequencing segment dominated the market by 58% share in 2025.

 • By technology type, the single-molecule real-time sequencing segment is anticipated to grow significantly during the forecast period.

-• By workflow type, the sequencing segment dominated the market in 2024.
+• By workflow type, the sequencing segment dominated the market by 55% share in 2025.

 • By workflow type, the data analysis segment is estimated to be the fastest growing at a notable CAGR during the forecast period.

-• By application type, the whole genome sequencing segment dominated the market in 2024.
+• By application type, the whole genome sequencing segment dominated the market by 35% share in 2025.

 • By application type, the metagenomics segment is anticipated to grow significantly during the forecast period.

-• By end user, the academic & research institutes segment dominated the global long read sequencing market in 2024.
+• By end user, the academic & research institutes segment dominated the global long read sequencing market by 42% share in 2025.

 • By end user, the pharmaceutical & biotechnology companies segment is predicted to grow significantly during the forecast period.